Can Medical Marijuana Help Your Child?

 In Southeastern Pennsylvania, TerraVida Holistic Centers has dispensaries in Abington, Malvern and Sellersville.
 Chris Visco, TerraVida president and COO, says she started to research the use of medical marijuana after seeing members of her family suffer from cancer.
 “I just stayed on top of it,” she says.
 Helping people relieve their pain, especially children, has been “so rewarding, more than I can ever imagine.”

 With her business partner, Deena Birnbaum, she opened the centers as soon as state law allowed.
 Business has been brisk, she says, and she foresees the need for about 15 centers in the region to accommodate customers.
-There are currently 21 statewide.
+There are 46 statewide.

-Number of children in medical marijuana programs remains small
+Number of children in medical marijuana programs small

-Pennsylvania Department of Health spokesperson April Hutcheson said that approximately 300 children are approved to receive medical marijuana out of the 7,200 cards that have been issued.
-Approximately 26,000 people had applied to the program as of March.
+Pennsylvania Department of Health spokesperson April Hutcheson said in 2018 that approximately 300 children were approved to receive medical marijuana out of the 7,200 cards that have been issued.
+Approximately 26,000 people had applied to the program as of March 2018.

-TerraVida centers have provided medical marijuana products for about 1,850 people, 10 percent of whom have been children under 18.
+TerraVida centers provided medical marijuana products for about 1,850 people in 2018, 10 percent of whom have been children under 18.
 “We see more autistic children than any other reason for children,” Visco said.

 According to the New Jersey Department of Health, half of 1 percent of the 18,700 patients using medical marijuana in the state are minors.
 The top conditions for which they are using it are seizures, post-traumatic stress disorder and inflammatory bowel disease.

-In Delaware, 21 juveniles’ caregivers have signed up to receive medical marijuana as of late March.
-There are 4,546 adult patients on the registry.
+In Delaware, 21 juveniles’ caregivers had signed up to receive medical marijuana as of March 2018.
+There were 4,546 adult patients on the registry at that time.
 The most common reason for which caregivers sought treatment for juveniles is seizures.

 Concern for dependency risk with medical marijuana